-After a few decades of working in software engineering, orporate offices, fluorescent lighting, four walls, and climate control, I really needed a change.
+After a few decades of working in software engineering, corporate offices, fluorescent lighting, four walls, and climate control, I really needed a change.
 Luckily an opportunity presented itself and I took it.
-A year later I had my own business creating training videos for high technology corporate clients.
+A year later I had my own business creating training and marketing videos for high technology corporate clients.
 Things progressed and now include advertising and marketing photography and media production.

 My work had me moving again.
 No longer confined to building interiors, and I had great variety in my work and daily environments.
 I shot hanging out of helicopters, underground in Bostons ‘Big Dig’, NYC Times Square to local town squares, in the studio and out on location, Boston to Bejing, it was great.

-But I was still tethered much of the time to an office for post processing images, video production, office and administration duties, etc. Technology has evolved enough to allow workers to be very portable, but I hadn’t.
+But I was still tethered much of the time to an office for post processing images, video production, office and administration duties.
+Technology has evolved enough to allow workers to be very portable, but I hadn’t.
+It would be so cool to be able to work anywhere and anytime.

 So I moved my office into a 20’ Class B camper van!